oberocks/obebs4-js/README.md

 ### OBEBS4.dom()

-_A helper method that makes DOM element position manipulations very semantically accurate and easy.
+_A helper method that makes DOM element position manipulations more semantically accurate and easier for laypeople to understand.
 This method includes a flexible argument structure, allowing it to provide access to standard DOM manipulation methods like: `.appendChild()`, `.insertBefore()`, `.replaceChild()` & `.removeChild()`.
 Additionally, there's a couple of jQuery inspired deritives of these standard JS methods, which are of the `.insertAfter()` & `.prepend()` varieties!_

 >
 > NOTE: All strings passed into this method are **Case Insensitive**, thanks to JS's `.toLowerCase()`!